ErikBaer/alexa-serverless-audiostream/ReadMe.md

 npm run deploy
 ```
 ```
-"deploy": "sls deploy && sls alexa build && sls alexa update"
+{"deploy": "sls deploy && sls alexa build && sls alexa update"}
 ```
 ##### sls deploy
-- the cloudformation stack is build and the lambdas etc. are deployed
+- the lambda function containing all business logic is compiled, build and then deployed
+- a corresponding cloudformation-stack containing all required resources for the backend of your skill is released
 ##### sls alexa build
-- the Skill is build according to configuration
+- the interaction models for your Skill are build
 ##### sls alexa update
-- the skill-manifest is updated
+- the skill-manifest is updated with general configurations & further assets

 ### Usage

-##### Open Alexa
+##### start baer data
+- activate Alexa or go to the Amazon Developer Console
+- invoke the Skill by its invocationName
-##### Ask Alexa to "...start baer data"
+- for this demonstration, just ask Alexa to "start baer data" and ...
-#### Have fun with your favourite radio-stream!
+##### ...
+Have fun with your favourite radio-stream!